Aeurias/NadeshikoSlimeVR/README.md

 - [ ] Power switch still in the OFF position; Flash firmware using the online firmware flasher for BMI-270.
 - [ ] When flashing, you want to choose `BOARD_LOLIN_C3_MINI` as the board.
 - [ ] In Advanced options, change SDA Pin to `"6"`, SCL Pin to `"7"`, and LED Pin to `"8"`.

+- [ ] OPTIONAL: Use polyimide tape or equivalent on sharp corners and the LiPo battery to protect it from puncture.
+- [ ] OPTIONAL: If using JST PH 2mm 2-pin header.
+Check battery plug polarity matches the +/- polarity as on the PCB.
+- [ ] OPTIONAL: If using V2 of ESP32-C3 SuperMini, connect an optional appropriate size antenna for a more reliable WiFi strength.